sverweij/upem/.github/CONTRIBUTING.md

   **[pull requests](https://help.github.com/articles/creating-a-pull-request/)**
   based on the most recent version of the **develop** branch.
 - Code quality
-    - Additions pass eslint (as configured in this repo)
+    - Additions pass eslint (as configured in this repo - `npm run lint:fix` will help you loads).
-    - Mocha tests prove your code does what it intends.
+    - Unit tests (we use jest) prove your code does what it intends.
     - Your code does not introduce regressions - ```npm run check``` proves this.
     - Code style (you know, petty things like indentations, where brackets go, how variables & parameters are named) fits in with the current code base.